TheOneZhen/memore/README.md

 ## disadvantages

 ### The division of unit functions is somewhat vague and does not take into account the reuse of smaller units

+# this

+- Users use one external device to edit content on different platforms.
+- What you see is what you get.